AREMUSUCCESS/Nigeria-conflict-analysis/README.md

 # **Conclusive Recommendations**
 Based on these findings, the following strategic actions are recommended:

-**Borno/Kano Deployment:** Security assets should prioritize heavy-infantry and counter-insurgency capabilities in Borno and Kano to address the 50% lethality rate driven by Armed Conflict.
+**Borno/Kano Deployment:** Security assets should prioritize heavy-infantry and counter-insurgency capabilities in Borno and Kano to address the 57% lethality rate driven by Armed Conflict.

-**Intelligence-Led Policing in FCT:** In Abuja and surrounding areas, resources should shift toward intelligence-gathering and rapid response units focused on kidnapping prevention.
+**Intelligence-Led Policing in FCT:** In FCT and surrounding areas, resources should shift toward intelligence-gathering and rapid response units focused on kidnapping prevention.

-**Standardized Reporting:** The inconsistencies found in the raw data (e.g., mislabeling Abuja as Rivers) highlight the need for a unified digital reporting system to prevent intelligence gaps.
+**Standardized Reporting:** The inconsistencies found in the raw data (e.g., mislabeling FCT as Rivers) highlight the need for a unified digital reporting system to prevent intelligence gaps.